ktaylor63/southeast/site/content/national-wildlife-refuges/green-river-national-wildlife-refuge.md

 ## Planning process

-A [draft Land Protection Plan (LPP) and an Environmental Assessment (EA)](https://ecos.fws.gov/ServCat/Reference/Profile/112180) has been developed and made publicly available.
-The LPP informs landowners and interested stakeholders of the proposal to establish the refuge.
+A [draft Land Protection Plan (LPP) and an Environmental Assessment (EA)](https://ecos.fws.gov/ServCat/Reference/Profile/112180) was developed and made publicly available.
+The LPP informed landowners and interested stakeholders of the proposal to establish the refuge.
 The Service prepared the EA as required by the National Environmental Policy Act to analyze different strategies for land protection in the area.

 {{< figure class="photo-center" src="/images/pages/land-surrounding-proposed-green-river-nwr.jpg" alt="A grassy area surrounded by mature trees." caption="Lands within the proposed Conservation Partnership Area for Green River National Wildlife Refuge.
 Photo by Lee Andrews, USFWS." >}}

-The Service is  providing the public an opportunity to review and comment on the Draft LPP and EA.
-Once the public review and comment period ends, the Service will evaluate the comments and make any changes needed before developing a final plan, which the Service Director approves.
+The Service provided the public an opportunity to review and comment on the Draft LPP and EA.
+At the end of the the public review and comment period, the Service evaluated the comments and made any changes needed, then developinged final plan.
+The Service Director approved it.

 ## How you can get involved